What is a declaration of trust?

 Be absolutely certain of the decision that you are making to share the ownership of a property.
 The trust deed changes the legal ownership.
 It can (and should) be protected at the Land Registry and can be enforced in court.
 The purchase of a property is a long term commitment, longer than some marriages and a trust deed reflecting the true ownership must be just that: the true ownership.

 Work out very carefully the proportions in which you will own the property, and don’t forget to include the costs of the purchase in your calculations.
-If only one party is paying for the stamp duty, that should be taken into consideration when you work out the percentages.
+If only one party is paying for the stamp duty (in England) or land transaction tax (in Wales), that should be taken into consideration when you work out the percentages.
 The proportions that you set out in the trust deed are the proportions that will be used to distribute the sale proceeds when the property is sold (or possibly the amounts that each party has to pay for the property to be sold if the property loses value).

 The registered and true owner(s) must complete the declaration of trust together.
 If the declaration of trust is completed without all parties' knowledge and consent, then registration of the declaration of trust could be considered fraudulent.
 Once the declaration of trust is complete, make sure it is dated on the date of completion of the property purchase.